pudly/schmopera-hugo/content/articles/seinfeld.md

 related_companies = []
 related_people = []
 short_description = "The whole episode is an opera, guys!
 The barber thing, the memorable music from The Barber of Seville, it's all very self-aware.
-It's even got the Rossini-style comedy devices: people hiding in closets, slapstick scenes involving Newman — Don Basilio, maybe?" slug = "the-seinfeld-episode-thats-actually-an-opera" title = "The Seinfeld episode that's actually an opera" youtube_url = ""
+It's even got the Rossini-style comedy devices: people hiding in closets, slapstick scenes involving Newman — Don Basilio, maybe?" slug = "the-opera-buffa-seinfeld-episode" title = "The opera buffa Seinfeld episode " youtube_url = ""

 +++